Smoke Bombs for Flag Day: Patriotic Photo Ideas and Celebration Tips for June 14

 The most direct Flag Day combination.
 Red and blue flanking a flag or a subject holding a flag creates an immediate visual read.
 Keep white smoke out of this pair if shooting in midday sun because white disappears against a bright sky.
 Red and blue hold up in any light condition.

 Placement: one canister per side of the flag, 8 to 10 feet apart.
 Let each color build before you start shooting.
 Shoot with the flag in the center of the frame and the smoke framing it from outside the edges.
+This "framing" technique ensures the flag remains the hero of the shot while the smoke provides the energy.

 Single Red or Blue